jackparsonss/jackparsonss/README.md

 ### Hi there, my name is Jack Parsons 👋

-## A Third Year Student at the Univesity of Alberta
+## A Third Year Student at the University of Alberta

 - 🔭 Currently learning fullstack web development with react.js, node.js (express), typescript, as well as learning AI/ML
 - 👯 Looking to collaborate with others and contribute to Open Source Projects